akhan7/fss16groupG/code/8/README.md

 ###Conclusions

 ###Threats to Validity
   1. Only the default GA values were used for NSGA-II implementation.
 In this project we can improve the results by optimizing the parameters for GA.
+  2. Binary domination may not always work as well as we expect it to.
+Consider a not-so-common scenario where no candidate binary-dominates another candidate in the population.
+In such cases, how do we determine who the fittest individuals are?
+  3. As discussed earlier, we use the hypervolume as a metric of "goodness" of the best pareto frontier found.
+While this seems to be a promising approach, there is still much debate and ongoing research in this area.

 ###Future Work
   1. We could generate multiple instances of the default values and generate the graphs for those and then decide which set of values work the best.